Tag Archive | school

 If you want your children to be safe from the boogeymen, you have to teach them what the boogeymen really are.
 The boogeymen are people who make your children feel uncomfortable.
 They are grownups who ask children for help and tell children to keep secrets.
 They could be people you love very much and whom your children love very much, people your child trusts and looks up to, and people you would never dream would do “something like that.”

-So this is what I told Ben:
+So this is what I told Kid1:

 “Bud, I need to talk to you about something a little bit scary.
 Remember when your friend told you about strangers, and made you scared about them, and I said that you didn’t need to worry about it?
 I need to talk to you a little more about strangers now.
 You know that strangers are just people you haven’t met yet, right?
 Most – almost all – strangers are not scary at all.